osrsGoalsTracker/service/docs/ARCHITECTURE.md

 ## Layered Architecture Rule Set

-This rule set defines how to organize and implement a modular layered architecture for a product, including both domain services (e.g., `UserService`, `CharacterService`, `GoalService`) and orchestration Lambdas for event-driven workflows.
+This rule set defines how to organize and implement a modular layered architecture for a product, including both domain services (e.g., `UserService`, `GoalService`) and orchestration Lambdas for event-driven workflows.
 It outlines layers, interaction rules, service boundaries, and specific patterns to handle cross-cutting concerns like events and shared resources.

 ## Rule Set